 A student who believes that he or she has a legitimate grievance that his or her coursework has been evaluated in a prejudicial or capricious manner in the calculation of his or her final failing grade should first make a request in writing to the faculty member involved to confirm that no computational or clerical error has been made.
 The student must make this request not later than two weeks after the start of the following semester.
 The instructor must respond to the student in writing within two weeks of receipt of the request.
 Ideally, the student and faculty member should then meet to discuss the final grade in question.
-If the communication between the instructor and student results in the instructor requesting to change a grade, then the instructor must submit a petition to change the grade to the Associate Dean of the Faculty for Academic Policy and Advising and the petition must be brought before the Committee on Academic Standing (CAS) for consideration.
+If the communication between the instructor and student results in the instructor requesting to change a grade, then the instructor must submit a petition to change the grade to the Associate Dean of the Faculty for Academic Policy and Advising and the petition must be brought before the Committee on Academic

+Standing (CAS) for consideration.
 If the student is studying away from Skidmore College in the following semester, or if the faculty member is on leave in the following semester, the request for an explanation still must be filed within two weeks after the start of that semester.
-But, if the student or the faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty for Academic Affairs and the Associate Dean of the Faculty for Academic Affairs and the Associate Dean of the Faculty for Academic Policy and Advising until the student returns to his or her studies on campus or the faculty member returns from leave.
+But, if the student or the faculty member makes the request, the appeal process may be deferred by the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty for Academic Policy and Advising until the student returns to his or her studies on campus or the faculty member returns from leave.

-If the student is not satisfied with the instructor's explanation, or if a meeting with the faculty member was not possible or not advised, or if the instructor did not respond within two weeks of receipt of the student's request, then the student may report the grievance in writing with supporting documentation to the appropriate department chair (in the case of an ID course, to the chair of the faculty member who has assigned the grade) or program director and submit a copy of the report to the Dean of the FacultyDean of the FacultyDean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty for Academic Policy and Advising.
-If the instructor is the department chair or program director, the request may be addressed to the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs.
+If the student is not satisfied with the instructor's explanation, or if a meeting with the faculty member was not possible or not advised, or if the instructor did not respond within two weeks of receipt of the student's request, then the student may report the grievance in writing with supporting documentation to the appropriate department chair (in the case of an ID course, to the chair of the faculty member who has assigned the grade) or program director and submit a copy of the report to the Dean of the Faculty/Vice President for Academic Affairs and the Associate Dean of the Faculty for Academic Policy and Advising.
+If the instructor is the department chair or program director, the request may be addressed to the Dean of the Faculty/Vice President for Academic Affairs.
 The student must make this request within four weeks after having sent his or her initial request for an explanation from the instructor.
 The student's supporting documentation must provide evidence of prejudicial or capricious grading.
 In particular, the student must provide evidence of one or more of the following conditions: